There’s a huge difference with business blogging when you’re trying to educate and build a community versus overtly selling products.

 The other response you’ll hear is “why do I want to expose my secrets to my competitors?”

 This, too, is a horrible line of thinking for the majority of businesses because it’s highly unlikely that they have some top-secret technology and an iron-grip on the market (they’re not the military, here).

-Here’s the simple truth:
+Here’s a simple truth:

-Blogging for business takes up a fraction of the daily operation but has substantial impact on a business’s ability to grow and become a dominant player in the market.
+Blogging for business takes up a fraction of the daily operation but has a substantial impact on a business’s ability to grow and become a dominant player in the market.

 A blog post can come together in less than 30 minutes but will continue to work for the business, much like a sales representative, for as long as it’s available to be found.

-A business that tries to lock itself up behind the guise that they’re giving away the keys to the place fail to see that the competition already HAS this information simply because they’re in the industry.
+A business that tries to lock itself up behind the guise that they’re giving away the keys to the place fails to see that the competition already HAS this information simply because they’re in the industry.

 - Your business could be the first to publish information that ranks well in search engines